skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 I don't think the DeepAi API allows you to adjust the model parameters, but you can if you run it yourself from the repo above or [a colab instance](https://colab.research.google.com/github/jantic/DeOldify/blob/master/ImageColorizerColabStable.ipynb).
 [MyHeritage](https://www.myheritage.com/incolor) also offers this API as a service with tunable parameters.

 What I did was create a quick script that enables bulk colorization of directories.
-It iterates over all the photos in a directory, sends them off to Image Colorization API from DeepAi, and downloads the result into a separate folder (ignoring images that have already been colorized).
+It iterates over all the photos in a directory, sends them off to Image Colorization API from DeepAi, and downloads the result into a separate folder (ignoring images that have already been colourised).
 If that would be useful to you, just set your own DeepAi API key as an environment variable and run [this script](https://github.com/skzv/colorize-photos):

 ```bash
 export DL_API_KEY=<your-deep-ai-key>